SAP-archive/sample-yaas-repository/CONTRIBUTING.md

 ## Help Others

 You can help this project by helping others who use it and need answer for some questions.
-You will find them on [hybris Experts](https://experts.hybris.com/spaces/151/index.html).
+You will find them on [StackOverflow](http://stackoverflow.com/questions/tagged/tag-name).

 ## Analyze Issues